Mercifle/Stacko/README.md

 #### Examples

-This program pushes the values `Hello, ` and `world!` to the top of the value stack.
+This program pushes the string literal `Hello, world!`, and the number literal `42` to the top of the value stack.

 ```
-"Hello, "
+"Hello, world!"
+42
-"world!"
 ```

 ### Keywords